danihall/esm-loading/README.md

 Nodejs >= 16.12.0 required.
 ## what's this for ?
-This repo demonstrates how to efficiently load JS files on a website.
+This repo demonstrates how to efficiently load JS files on a website using a twofold strategy:
+- creating a graph at build time to list all es-modules and add only the necessary ones when requesting the server.
+- using native dynamic loading in JS to react to a user interaction.

 ES-Modules are available in all modern browsers, this opens up new possibilities regarding Javascript loading.
 Instead of creating a bundle that concatenates all JS files, with ES-Modules it's possible to just load files individually, bringing advantages like: